 Our projects work across all forest landscape types and entire market systems because there is no one-size-fits all solution to deforestation and forest degradation.

-Our portfolio consists primarily of Forest Partnerships which currently span three hotspot regions for tropical deforestation – West and Central Africa, East Africa, and Southeast Asia.
-These are supported by our global projects that aim to strengthen demand for sustainable commodities and create an enabling environment for sustainable investments.
+Our portfolio primarily consists of Forest Partnerships which span four hotspot regions for deforestation and forest degradation – West and Central Africa, East Africa, Southeast Asia and Latin America.

 Partnerships for Forest’s main focus is supporting the development of Forest Partnerships.
 These are partnerships between private sector companies, public sector actors and people—the communities that depend on forests for their livelihoods—that catalyse investment in forests and sustainable land use.

 If you have an idea, or an existing project, that you think is a good fit with our approach, please submit a short proposal through our Online Portal.

 The Ethiopian Forest Coffee partnership aims to incentivize the conservation of forests by developing a premium brand and supply chain for forest-grown coffee